Reparations for slavery in the United States: Accumulated wealth

-Housing discrimination played a big role in creating the racial wealth gap that exists today.
-After the Great Migration of southern blacks to Chicago in the 1940s, redlining was used to keep former slaves segregated from whites and to prevent black families from getting a mortgage.
+Housing discrimination played a major role in creating the racial wealth gap that exists today.
+After the Great Migration of Southern blacks to Chicago in the 1940s, redlining was used to keep former slaves segregated from whites and to prevent black families from getting a mortgage.
 Thus they were forced to buy houses on contracts from real estate speculators, which were a scam.
-Not only did this cause thousands of Black Americans to lose their homes and their money, it also created what is known today as ghettos and prevented Blacks from accumulating wealth.
-According to the 45th President, Donald Trump, States may designate up to 25% of low-income census tracts as Opportunity Zones.
-Opportunity Zones were created under the 2017 Tax Cuts and Jobs Act, signed into law by President Donald Trump.
-The first Opportunity Zones were designated in April 2018.
+Not only did this cause thousands of Black Americans to lose their homes and their money, it also created what are known today as ghettos and prevented Blacks from accumulating wealth.
 Today, the average white family has roughly 10 times the amount of wealth as the average black family, and white college graduates have over seven times more wealth than Black college graduates.

-The wealth of the United States was greatly enhanced by the exploitation of African American slave labor: some argue it is the bedrock for the U.S. economy and capitalism.
+The wealth of the United States was greatly enhanced by the exploitation of African-American slave labor: some argue it is the bedrock for the US economy and capitalism.
 However, former slaves and their descendants are among the poorest demographic in America.
 According to this view, reparations would be valuable primarily as a way of correcting modern economic imbalances.

 In 2008 the American Humanist Association published an article which argued that if emancipated slaves had been allowed to possess and retain the profits of their labor, their descendants might now control a much larger share of American social and monetary wealth.
 Not only did the freedmen not receive a share of these profits, but they were stripped of the small amounts of compensation paid to some of them during Reconstruction.
 Therefore, many scholars and activists call for reparations to eliminate "racial disparities in wealth, income, education, health, sentencing and incarceration, political participation, and subsequent opportunities to engage in American political and social life".

 Health care

 In 2019, VICE magazine published an article that argued racial health disparities, from slavery through Jim Crow until today, have cost Black Americans a significant amount of money in health care expenses and lost wages, and should be paid back.
 Ray and Perry state in a Brookings article that the lack of a social safety net and the wealth gap are particularly highlighted during the COVID-19 pandemic.
-They explain that “disparities in access to health care along with inequities in economic policies combine,” making this inequality a life or death situation for black Americans.
+They explain that "disparities in access to health care along with inequities in economic policies combine", making this inequality a life or death situation for black Americans.